Melyns/geofind/README.md

 geofind me
 geofind file.txt
 ```
-You can use a text file containing list of IPs and/or domains as input, the output file will have `_geofind.txt` as prefix.
-The formatting of your input file should have line breaks to sepreate each IP/domain.
-For example
+You can use a text file containing list of IPs and/or domains seperated by line break as input.
+The output file will have `_geofind.txt` as prefix and will be saved in the same location as the input file.
+For example your list should look like this:
 ```
 nasa.gov
 1.1.1.1